tpehrson123/hafb-cpp-fundamentals/Module2/TO2-1/README.md

 ## Part 3: COMPUTE GROSS PAY

-The next function is the ComputeGross function.
+The next function is the `ComputeGross` function.
 This function has three parameters.

    - a double for hours worked during the pay period
    - a char for pay type
    - a double for pay rate

-It returns a double.
+It `returns a double`.

-In the functions.h file add the function declaration.
+In the `functions.h` file add the function declaration.

-In the functions.cpp file write the implementation of this function.
+In the `functions.cpp` file write the implementation of this function.

 The function computes and returns the gross pay.
 The computation for gross pay depends on the pay type.